MiguelMarcelino/Thoth/scala/cats-effect/io.md

 | <code>for {<br>  _ <- addToGauge(32)<br>  _ <- addToGauge(32)<br>} yield ()<br></code> | <code>val task = addToGauge(32)<br><br>for {<br>  _ <- task<br>  _ <- task<br>} yield ()<br></code> |

 In IO, the behaviour is the same on both.
 However, with Futures, both programs output different results, as the result is not lazily evaluated.
+This implies that when we declare task, the value will not be evaluated immediately.
+Instead, it will only be evaluated in the for cycle.

 ## Describing Effects